declension/squeeze-alexa/HOWTO.md

 Copy the `squeeze-alexa.pem` to somewhere stunnel can see it, e.g. `/opt/etc/stunnel/` on Synology.

 #### Edit config
-You'll need something to edit your `stunnel.conf` and add this at the end:
+You'll need something to edit your `stunnel.conf` (e.g. `vim` or `nano`) and add this at the end, referring to the cert path you just used above:

     [slim]
     accept =  MY-PORT